Uluwatu Bali: 20 Top Things To Do In Uluwatu

 Uluwatu is a scenic, hilly area in the southwest corner of Bali’s Bukit Peninsula.
-It’s named for the famous temple perched on the cliffs, but there’s lots more to do in Uluwatu Bali than just see the temple!
+It’s named for a famous temple perched on the cliffs, but there are lots of other things to do in Uluwatu Bali than just see the temple!

 Where To Stay

 The Uluwatu area is big and spread out, so if you want to go exploring all the beaches and such, then you’ll need transportation.

 The main way to get around Uluwatu is to rent a scooter or hire a private car and driver (both of these can be booked online).
 Airport transfers to Uluwatu from the Bali airport can also be arranged with your hotel or booked online.